cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/network_device_image_updates.md

 - `host_name` (String) hostName query parameter.
 Host name of the network device for the image update.
 Supports case-insensitive partial search
 - `id` (String) id query parameter.
 Update id which is unique for each network device under the parentId
 - `image_name` (String) imageName query parameter.
 Software image name for the update
 - `limit` (Number) limit query parameter.
 The number of records to show for this page.
+The minimum and maximum values are 1 and 500, respectively
 - `management_address` (String) managementAddress query parameter.
 Management address of the network device
 - `network_device_id` (String) networkDeviceId query parameter.
 Network device id
 - `offset` (Number) offset query parameter.
 The first record to show for this page; the first record is numbered 1.